concord-consortium/lab/readme.md

 Install node with installers available here http://nodejs.org/#download

-Use git to create a local clone of the lab repository:
+**Use git to create a local clone of the lab repository.**

-    git clone git://github.com/concord-consortium/lab.git

 If you have commit access to the repository use this form:

     git clone git@github.com:concord-consortium/lab.git

+Alternatively use this form:

+    git clone git://github.com/concord-consortium/lab.git

-I recommend also cloning the d3.js repository -- there are many useful examples:
+I recommend also cloning the d3.js repository into a separate directory -- there are many useful examples of both visualizations and examples of tests that run extremely quickly using vows, jsdom, and node.

     git clone git://github.com/mbostock/d3.git

+**Setup the lab repository for development**

 Change to the lab directory and install the additional Ruby Gems used during development: haml, sass, guard ...

     cd lab
-    bundle install
     bundle install --binstubs

-next install Lab's NPM dependencies:
+Next install Lab's dependencies managed by npm -- including the development dependencies:

-    npm install
+    npm install --dev

 You can see the list of dependencies in package.json.
 The packages will be installed in the node_modules directory.